-In 1973 the Senate Watergate committee investigation revealed that the executive branch had used national intelligence agencies to carry out constitutionally questionable domestic security operations.
-In 1974 investigative journalist Seymour Hersh published an exposé in the New York Times uncovering a CIA domestic spy operation in violation of the agency’s charter that had been ongoing for more than a decade.
+In 1973 the Senate Watergate Committee investigation revealed that the executive branch had directed national intelligence agencies to carry out constitutionally questionable domestic security operations.
+In 1974 Pulitzer Prize–winning journalist Seymour Hersh published a front-page New York Times article claiming that the CIA had been spying on anti-war activists for more than a decade, violating the agency’s charter.
 Former CIA officials and some lawmakers, including Senators William Proxmire and Stuart Symington, called for a congressional inquiry.

 On January 21, 1975, Senator John Pastore introduced a resolution to establish a select committee to investigate federal intelligence operations and determine “the extent, if any, to which illegal, improper, or unethical activities were engaged in by any agency of the Federal Government.”
-The resolution passed overwhelmingly with a vote of 82-4.
+The Senate approved the resolution, 82-4.

-Despite numerous challenges, the Church committee investigated intelligence abuses by federal agencies, including the CIA, FBI, Internal Revenue Service, and National Security Agency.
-In the course of their work, investigators discovered programs that had never before been known to the American public, including a CIA program to assassinate foreign leaders.
+Despite these numerous challenges, the Church Committee investigated and identified a wide range of intelligence abuses by federal agencies, including the CIA, FBI, Internal Revenue Service, and National Security Agency.
+In the course of their work, investigators identified programs that had never before been known to the American public, including NSA’s Projects SHAMROCK and MINARET, programs which monitored wire communications to and from the United States and shared some of that data with other intelligence agencies.
 Committee staff researched the FBI’s long-running program of “covert action designed to disrupt and discredit the activities of groups and individuals deemed a threat to the social order,” known as COINTELPRO.
-The FBI had included among its many targets organizations such as the Southern Christian Leadership Conference, the anti-Vietnam War movement, and individuals who spoke out against U.S. foreign and domestic policy, including local, state, and federal elected officials.
+The FBI included among the program’s many targets organizations such as the Southern Christian Leadership Conference, the anti-Vietnam War movement, and individuals such as Martin Luther King, Jr., as well as local, state, and federal elected officials.